RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 where timeout is a number of seconds, e.g. 10000 and true is a toggle that unlocks the wallet for staking only.

+## What happens if I stake on a fork?

+When you stake on a fork, the stake you see is not actually legitimate.
+When your wallet figures out that it is on a fork, you will see these rewards disappear as the wallet corrects itself.
+This process happens automatically.
+While frustrating, once off of the fork, you are still able to stake again.

 # BOINC